ashik0072/Ai-CSA1778-ASHIK/README.md

 29 Write a Prolog Program for forward Chaining.
 Incorporate required queries.

 30 Write a Prolog Program for backward Chaining.
 Incorporate required queries.

-31 Create a Web Blog using Word press to demonstrate Anchor Tag, Title Tag, etc.